 Under the OA (Cth), the Commonwealth Ombudsman is also the:

 • Defence Force Ombudsman;

 • Postal Industry Ombudsman;

-All references in this section to “the ombudsman” are to the Commonwealth Ombudsman, in his or her various roles, unless stated otherwise.
-See Victorian Ombudsman for the discussion on functions and role.
+All references in this section to “the Ombudsman” are to the Commonwealth Ombudsman, in his or her various roles, unless stated otherwise.
+The Victorian Ombudsman is discussed in a later section.